rdnewman/loba/readme/val.md

 or

 ```
-Loba.val some_identifier, "My label:"  # same as direct variable, but allows a custom label
+Loba.val some_identifier, label: "My label:"  # same as direct variable, but allows a custom label
 ```

 Will produce a notice similar to the following: